 Home away from home

 One way to make a fantasy come true (we’re talking PG, people!) is to move into a mansion for the week.
 Sweep your spouse off to a villa on Lake Como, or a rambling stone farmhouse in a charming Italian village.
 Or maybe Spain’s mix of vibrant cities and lush countryside is calling to you.
-In France, choose from charming coastal towns or the classic Provence vistas.
+In France, choose among charming coastal towns.
 In England, you can even live like royalty and overnight at some castles and manor houses.

 For adventure lovers

 If an adrenaline rush gets your heart racing in more ways than one, pack your partner off on an active adventure.
-Hardcore junkies may find their thrill hiking in Patagonia, on an Antarctic cruise, or river rafting right here in the States; while more mild-mannered nature lovers can get their fix from Costa Rica’s natural wonders, a guest ranch out West, skiing the Rockies, or visiting one of America’s 400-plus national parks.
+Hardcore junkies may find their thrill hiking in Patagonia, or on an Antarctic cruise; while more mild-mannered nature lovers can get their fix from Costa Rica’s natural wonders, a guest ranch out West, skiing the Rockies, or visiting one of America’s 400-plus national parks.
 After all, there’s no bond quite like the bond that happens when you’re trying something new (just ask Wendy, who learned this first-hand in British Columbia .)